 We have customers that are now using Aldon Lifecycle Manager to manage deployments across networks of hundreds or even thousands of servers.
 They simply select the change package they want deployed and Aldon Lifecycle Manager does the rest.
 Aldon Lifecycle Manager also keeps track of the specific version of each file that should be running in production.
 At any time, you can check to make sure that the systems are running what they are supposed to be running.

-If you’d like to see how Aldon Lifecycle Manager can help you manage and simplify your digital transformation project, please register for our upcoming webinar, “How to Manage Software Releases and Deployments in Today’s Complex Environments”.
+If you’d like to see how Aldon Lifecycle Manager can help you manage and simplify your digital transformation project, please watch the recorded webinar, “How to Manage Software Releases and Deployments in Today’s Complex Environments”.